cipsim/Milestone/README.md

 - All the texts have been copied from the facebook webpage of the band [Acid Reign Facebook](https://www.facebook.com/acid.reign.thrash)

 ### Media
-- The photos used in this site were obtained from the band's social pages.
+- The photos and videos used in this site are obtained from the band's social pages.
+- Music is taken directly from the band's spotify page.

 ### Acknowledgements

-- I received inspiration for this project from Alice Cooper's website [Alice Cooper](https://alicecooper.com) in making the tour and the music section (please see comments in the code)
+- I received inspiration for this project from Alice Cooper's website [Alice Cooper](https://alicecooper.com) in making the tour section (please see comments in the code)
 - To implement filters on the images used in the website I retrieved the instructions from [Stack Overflow](https://stackoverflow.com/questions/16340159/greyscale-background-css-images) and [CodeBlockQ](http://www.codeblocq.com/2016/08/Turn-an-image-to-Black-and-White-on-hover-with-CSS/)
+- A big thanks to my mentor Rahul Lakhanpal for suggesting me how to implement and improve what was the "music" section into the "media" section.